joaocampinhos/joaocampinhos.github.com/_posts/2013-2-1-A_New_beginning.md

 ***

-I am having some issues with the paginator feature of Jekyll so I decided to disable it for now.
+**update:** I am having some issues with the paginator feature of Jekyll so I decided to disable it for now.
 Don't know the problem yet but for now it should be fine.